Registration Help and FAQs

 How does online learning work at RISD CE?

-An online course has no live class sessions or set meeting times, and must be completed by its specified end date.
-The course will include video presentations, detailed tutorials and discussion forums.
-Assignments will be sequenced so that one leads to the next and will include project deadlines.
-Students receive individualized support for idea development and critique of work.
-To keep pace with the course, students should expect to log in regularly to CE Link, our online course management platform.
-Please note that some instructors will offer virtual office hours where video or telephone conversations will occur, and others will include projects where small groups of students will meet through the video conferencing platform Zoom.
+- Students receive individualized support for idea development and critique of work.
+Some instructors may offer virtual office hours where video or telephone conversations will occur, and others may include projects where small groups of students will meet through the video conferencing platform Zoom.

-Some online courses meet live during a specific time of day, in Eastern Time, on the video conferencing platform Zoom.
-Additional course materials are hosted by CE Link, RISD's course management system.
-If a section meets live, scheduled meeting times will be included in the section details.
+- Synchronous online courses meet live during a specific time of day, in Eastern Time, on the video conferencing platform Zoom.
+Additional course materials are hosted by Canvas.
+Live scheduled meeting times will be included in the section details of the course description.

 What is my expected time commitment for an online course?

-- Students in adult courses should plan to spend four to six hours each week reviewing lessons, participating in discussion forums, and completing assignments.
+- Students in adult courses should plan to spend at least six hours each week reviewing lessons, participating in discussion forums, and completing assignments.

-- Students in teen courses should plan to spend two to three hours each week reviewing lessons, participating in discussion forums, and completing assignments.
+- Students in teen courses should plan to spend at least three hours each week reviewing lessons, participating in discussion forums, and completing assignments.

 What is a hybrid course?

 A hybrid course, also known as blended learning, meets face to face in a classroom or studio during scheduled sessions.
 Participation also requires online interaction outside regularly scheduled sessions.
-Course materials are hosted by CE Link, RISD Continuing Education's course management system.
+Course materials are hosted by Canvas, our learning management system.

 Where are “classroom” courses offered?